 With regards to the actual cooking process, just be sure to follow these simple steps:

-- When the water begins to boil, add salt.
+2) When the water begins to boil, add salt to taste.
 After the salt has dissolved and the water is really boiling, add pasta to the water and stir frequently the first two minutes, then occasionally until the end of the cooking process.
 Before draining the pasta, taste it to see if it is cooked to your liking.

 As mentioned before, if you plan to toss the pasta in a pan with the sauce, you should drain it when it is al dente.
 If, instead, you plan to serve it with pesto, it is advisable to follow the cooking time on the box.
 If you plan to make a pasta salad, place the pasta in a bowl of ice water and olive oil immediately after draining to stop the cooking process.